szunami/blog/index.md

 Welcome to my blog.

-I am Sam Szuflita, and I often go by `szunami`.
+I am Sam Szuflita, and on the internet I go by `szunami`.

 There isn't much to see here yet, but this is what we got: